 Step 3: Promote the program

 You need to get the support and approval of the senior leadership positions to promote your mentoring program.
 When the top leaders support the program, it will have an impact on the rest of the organization.
-They will be more likely engafed and willing to participate, especially if the benefits of participating in the program is made known to them.
+They will be more likely to be engaged and willing to participate, especially if the benefits of participating in the program are made known to them.

 Many employees, especially new ones, are more likely to participate in a mentorship program if it means there are opportunities for career advancement or higher promotion rates.
 Think about what will motivate your employees before you start a mentoring program.